Brooklyn Navy Yard: Land purchase

 The Jacksons put the land up for sale in 1800, and the federal government soon learned about the sale.
 On February 7, 1801, federal authorities purchased the old docks and 40 acre of land from John Jackson for $40,000 through an intermediary, Francis Childs.
 Childs sold the site to the federal government 16 days later.
 The purchase was part of outgoing U.S. president John Adams's plans to establish a series of naval yards in the United States.
 This particular site was chosen because it was thought that the plot's location near Lower Manhattan and New York Harbor would be ideal for placing military defenses; however, this never came to fruition.

 The property went unused for several years because Adams's successor Thomas Jefferson opposed military build-up.
 The Brooklyn Navy Yard became an active shipyard for the United States Navy in 1806, when the yard's first commandant Jonathan Thorn moved onto the premises.
 It took several decades before the Brooklyn Navy Yard was fully developed; for the most part, early development was focused around the western side of the current yard.
 It was around the same time that Quarters A, the federal-style commandant's house, was built at the northwestern corner of the Brooklyn Navy Yard.
 In 1810, the federal government acquired another 131 acre of land from the state of New York.
 Much of this land was underwater at high tide.
 During the War of 1812, the Brooklyn Navy Yard repaired and retrofitted more than 100 ships, although it was not yet used for shipbuilding.

+In January 1812, the President approached the Secretary of the Navy, wishing to explore telegraphy between New York, Washington and other locations, and how this could be done.
+“A telegraphic communication between Sandy Hook & the Narrows, thence to the City, is immediately desirable,” as well as estimates to cost.
+A prudent response commented on how dense forests made it impractical to implement for long distances.
+In contrast, the proposed 24-mile network between Sandy Hook and New York could be created at a cost of $500, exclusive of staffing.
+This was approved, and Isaac Chauncey, as commandant of the New York Naval Shipyard was asked to commence its construction.
+He was hindered by disapproval from some of the affected property owners.
+The telegraph network operations began about 1 July.
+Despite an apparent interest in telegraphy from a number of key decision-makers, the New York–Sandy Hook line was the only active system the Navy had in operation during the War of 1812.